christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-EC2-and-GCP-with-kubernetes.markdown

 ---
 layout: post
-title:  "Deploying with Kubernetes - from your PC to AWS EC2, Google cloud or any private servers : tutorial"
+title:  "Deploying with Docker and Kubernetes - tutorial from your PC to AWS EC2, Google cloud or any private servers"
 date:   2016-05-02 23:00:51
 categories: continous deployment
 ---

 You might have read my first post about [deployment with Chef technology](http://christopher5106.github.io/continous/deployment/2015/03/17/deployment-from-your-pc-to-your-cloud-best-practice.html) one year ago.

-1 year later, things have changed a bit, become easier, in particular with the arrival of the opensource technology **Kubernetes**.
+1 year later, things have changed a bit, become easier, in particular with the arrival of the opensource technology **Kubernetes** from Google.

 The needs are still the same :